wfcommons/WfFormat/README.md

 ## Author Property

-The author property should contain the contact information about the person or team who created the trace.
+The author property should contain the contact information about the person or team who created the instance.
 It is composed of the following properties:

 - [x] `name`: Author name.
 - [x] `email`: Author email.